OICR/softeng-blog/_posts/bashar_allabadi/helm-charts-best-practices.md

 ```

 ### Terraform
-Our charts repositories (i.e. the url of where the chart is hosted), specially 3rd party chart are not recorded anywhere in helm values files, same for the chart version.
+Our charts repositories (i.e. the url of where the chart is hosted), specially 3rd party chart are not recorded anywhere in helm values files, same for the charts version.
 We are now relying on jenkins parameters to provide and feed these to the scripts.
-Also trying to know everything we use in our stack deployment requires looking around the git repository and cannot be seen in a simple fashion as, for example, a docker compose file.
+Also trying to know everything we use in our stack deployment requires looking around the git repository and cannot be viewed in a simple fashion as, for example, a docker compose file.

-My colleague, Dusan, worked on enahncing and automating helm releases with Terraform to address these gaps, but that will be a topic for another blog.
+My colleague, Dusan, worked on enhancing and automating helm releases with Terraform to address these gaps, but that will be a topic for another blog.

 Thanks for reading !
 Happy Helming